Poetry With A Mission

 In other words, that it's at Your second coming that such You'll repay.

-And it also states that all the saints only then their crowns will receive,
+And it also states that it's only then that the saints their crowns receive,

 You say that up in Heaven there are homes that You have been preparing